DataDog/hiring-engineers/answers.md

 The sum of my metric is grouped into hours (per instructions) so it did not show properly in a 5 minute time span.
 I expanded the time period on the widget and included a snapshot here
 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/Sum_of_metric_per_hr.PNG)

 *Bonus Question:* The anomaly graph is displaying expected behavior in shaded area and the actual behavior as the line.
-It showed some interesting behavior in my dashboard since I added and deleted some tables rapidly while the metric was still trying to establish a baseline.
+I choose to use a straightforward metric -- count of database tables.
+The anomaly function showed some interesting (but expected) behavior in my dashboard since I added and deleted some tables rapidly while the metric was still trying to establish a baseline.
 After a few minutes, the shaded "bounds" steadied out.

 **Section III: Monitoring Data**
 I used the GUI to create a metric monitor that alerts on my_metric behavior.
 I exported the metric monitor as json and pasted at the bottom of this section to show exactly what I did.